oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/overview.md

 -rw-r-----  1 oracle oracle  2948 Feb 15 15:55 DemoIdentity.p12
 ```

-For Model in Image domains, whenever you change any security credentials including, but not limited to, the Administration Server credentials, RCU credentials, and such, the domain will be recreated and a new set of demo SSL certificates will be generated.
+For Model in Image domains, changing security credentials, including the Administration Server or RCU credentials, can cause the domain to be recreated.
+The operator preserves the existing demo SSL certificates when it recreates an existing domain.
 The SSL certificates are valid for 6 months, then they expire.

-The demo CA certificate expires in 5 years, however, whenever the domain is recreated, the entire set of certificates are regenerated so you _must_ import the demo CA certificate again.
+The demo CA certificate expires in 5 years.
+Because the operator preserves it during domain recreation, clients that already trust the certificate do not need to import a newly generated certificate after each model update.

 If you have any external client that needs to communicate with WebLogic Servers using SSL, then you need to import the current self-signing CA certificate, `democacert.der`,
 into your local trust store.